javierbrea/eslint-plugin-boundaries/README.md

 In words of Robert C. Martin, _"Software architecture is the art of drawing lines that I call boundaries.
 Those boundaries separate software elements from one another, and restrict those on one side from knowing about those on the other."_ _([\*acknowledgements](#acknowledgements))_

-__This plugin ensures that your architecture boundaries are respected by the elements in your project__ checking the folders and files structure and the `import` statements (_Read the [main rules overview chapter](#main-rules-overview) for better comprehension._). __It is not a replacement for [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), on the contrary, the combination of both plugins is recommended.__
+__This plugin ensures that your architecture boundaries are respected by the elements in your project__ checking the folders and files structure and the dependencies between them. __It is not a replacement for [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), on the contrary, the combination of both plugins is recommended.__

+By default, the plugin works by checking `import` statements, but it is also able to analyze exports, dynamic imports, and can be configured to check any other [AST nodes](https://eslint.org/docs/latest/extend/selectors). (_Read the [main rules overview](#main-rules-overview) and [configuration](#configuration) chapters for better comprehension_)

 ## Table of Contents